Arnan de Gans

 Will code for Tacos

 Since 2012 I have been a full time freelance webdeveloper.
-During the first few months I spent most of my time on making a more professional website and turning some WordPress plugins into paid products.
+During the first few months I've spent most of my time on making a more professional website and turning some WordPress plugins into paid products.
 Usually I'm working on something WordPress or WooCommerce related.
-But along the way I've also been busy with a custom search engine for Torrent downloads, I've tried my hand at plugins for games like MineCraft and Endless Sky and some other stuff.
+But along the way I've also attempted to create a self-hosted search engine for Torrent Downloads, I've tried my hand at plugins for games like MineCraft and Endless Sky and some other stuff.
+More recently I've been working on a RSS feed generator that you can host yourself.

 I maintain a growing library of plugins for WordPress, WooCommerce and ClassicPress such as AdRotate and AdRotate Pro.
 And I sell a bunch of smaller plugins for WooCommerce and bbPress.